Is Edinburgh safe to visit? A comprehensive safety guide

 Generally speaking, Edinburgh is safe for solo female travelers, with the United Kingdom earning a rating of 26 on the Bounce Women Travel Safety Index.
 It's a top tourist destination that you'll enjoy as soon as you arrive.

-Follow these tips to stay safe in Edinburgh, or any other vacation destination for that matter.
 Feel free to take in the sights and make memories at places like Camera Obscura or the National Museum of Scotland.

 Safest neighborhoods in Edinburgh

 Edinburgh is a large city, and you should choose your accommodation to fit your needs.
 Do you prefer to be close to the main attractions?
 Do you like the ancient charm of the Old town or the Georgian vibe of the New town?
-Regardless of your personal preference, when choosing your accommodation in Edinburgh, you should take into consideration the following neighborhoods, which are generally safe for tourists.
+Regardless of your personal preference, when choosing your accommodation in Edinburgh, you should take into consideration the following neighborhoods, which are safe for tourists.

 Old Town